Section 5 of the NI Acts 1881 defines a bill of exchange as under

-“A bill of exchange is an instrument in writing containing an unconditional order, signed by the maker, directing a certain person to pay a certain sum of money to, or to the order of, a certain person or to the bearer of the instrument.”
+“A bill of exchange is an instrument in writing containing an unconditional order, signed by the maker, directing a certain person to pay a certain sum of money to, or to the order of, a certain person or the bearer of the instrument.”

 - It is an instrument in writing.

-- It contains unconditional order directing a certain person to pay a certain sum to the order of or to the bearer of the instrument.
+- It contains an unconditional order directing a certain person to pay a certain sum to the order of or to the bearer of the instrument.

 - It is signed by the maker.

 The bills of exchange are a kind of negotiable instruments generally arising out of trade transactions.
-The major advantage of bills of exchange is that the drawer of a cheque or acceptor of a bill of exchange is liable to discharge his liability as a principal debtor under Negotiable Instrument Act 1881.
+The major advantage of bills of exchange is that the drawer of a cheque or acceptor of a bill of exchange is liable to discharge his liability as a principal debtor under the Negotiable Instrument Act 1881.

 Click to know Varieties of Bills of Exchange used in trade